rfeinman/pytorch-minimize/README.md

 # PyTorch Minimize

+For the most up-to-date information on pytorch-minimize, see the docs site: [pytorch-minimize.readthedocs.io](https://pytorch-minimize.readthedocs.io/)

 Pytorch-minimize represents a collection of utilities for minimizing multivariate functions in PyTorch.
 It is inspired heavily by SciPy's `optimize` module and MATLAB's [Optimization Toolbox](https://www.mathworks.com/products/optimization.html).
 Unlike SciPy and MATLAB, which use numerical approximations of function derivatives, pytorch-minimize uses _real_ first- and second-order derivatives, computed seamlessly behind the scenes with autograd.